Alanguo0117/Graduate-Project/README.md

 ## About MNIST
 Actually I get into machine learing with MNIST problem.
 The data structure of MNIST is very typical.
-We transform the figures or number 0 to 9 writed by real people into matrices with entry equals 0 or 1, which means the black and white area of the figures.
+We transform the hand-written figures of number 0 to 9 writed by human into matrices with entry equals 0 or 1, which means the black and white area of the figures.

-In the folder ML I tried using API from tensorflow(file named "mnist_gen.ipynb") and sklearn(file named "Untitled.ipynb") to do regression about MNIST problem.
+In the folder ML I tried using API from tensorflow(file named "mnist_gen.ipynb") and sklearn(file named "Untitled.ipynb") to do regression for MNIST problem.

 ## The next step
 Getting into using CNN to solve MNIST first and then try to use GA to do hyperparameter tuning.